Jask2020/TitanicDataset/README.md

 # TitanicDataset
 Different machine learning approaches for the Kaggle Titanic Dataset

+## Feature Engineering

+The 'Name', 'Ticket', 'Cabin', and 'Embarked' fields were dropped as I judged them to have no relevance to the survival rate.

+## Data Cleaning

+The 'Sex' column was replaced by the one-hot encoded columns of male and female.
+The missing gaps in 'Age' and 'Fare' columns were replaced by their mean values.

 ## Random Forest Classification

 Using sklearn, a random forest classifier was used on the dataset.